Have you noticed that the closer two opinions are the

 Is this why as the definitions get stricter, when the differences get smaller the Fanatic must become ever more vigilant at keeping their boundaries of belief protected?

-Is it because people get so attached to their beliefs, or so attached to belonging to the group which hold these beliefs in common that they can no longer think individually.
+attached to belonging to the group which hold these beliefs in common that they

 In essence I don’t think there is anything wrong with using labels to define groups of people…it makes life simpler.